godotengine/godot-demo-projects/loading/scene_changer/README.md

 # Scene Changer

-This uses functions in SceneTree to switch between two scenes.
+This uses two functions in SceneTree to switch between two scenes.

 Language: GDScript

-Renderer: GLES 2
+Renderer: Mobile

 Check out this demo on the asset library: https://godotengine.org/asset-library/asset/531